 - Dash of triple sec of grenadine

-- Shake together in a cocktail shaker with ice: 3 ounces pineapple vodka, .5 ounce pineapple juice, dash of lime juice, dash of triple sec or grenadine.
+- Shake together in a cocktail shaker with ice: 3 ounces pineapple vodka, .5 ounce pineapple juice, a dash of lime juice, a dash of triple sec or grenadine.

 - 1 oz PIV